cortsf/quterofi/README.md

     - Create a new quteromark for the current url, using the written user input (the `filter`, in rofi terminology) as name/alias.
 If there is no filter/written user input, the selected/highlighted item is used to overwrite/update the existing quteromark.

 ### Important note
 Python's standard toml lib (`tomllib`) does not supports writing [[source](https://docs.python.org/3/library/tomllib.html)].
 For this reason, `quterofi/quteromarks` uses regexes to delete, rename and overwrite quteromarks.
 This supports some weird cases like in the following example, but it's not meant to be bulletproof.
+Inside individual `[[quteromark]]` blocks empty lines are supported but lines with nothing but comments are not.

 ``` toml
 [[quteromarks]]